howisonlab/softcite-dataset/docs/papers/dataset_description/meta_version_full_text.md

 We used this rather idiosyncratic infrastructure for three reasons.
 First, we intended to annotate the in-text mention and linked references as units, following the Howison and Bullard publication.
 This made existing content analysis tools, such as Atlas.TI (cite) harder to use.
 Second, we knew the project would take considerable time and we did not want to rely on hosted commercial annotation tools that might change in ways that undermined the project (and believed that github, at least in basic functions, was relatively stable.)
 Third, we chose to use git-based aggregation approach rather than building a custom web-UI because we reasoned the effort to train the student annotators would be valuable to them as students and us as educators, while the effort to build and maintain a web-UI would be equally large but of benefit only to those building it (as well as likely being fragile).
 We used SFTP mounted files because we wanted all work, even that in progress, to be in a file-space owned by the project and thus able to be backed up even prior to students submitting via git.
 Indeed, after the main phase of annotation, while checking our assignment database against work completed, we found some un-submitted work in annotator home folders (which we, as admins, submitted via git).

 Annotators were recruited by advertising a research project in university venues.
 They were paid $15 an hour but restricted to 10 hours a week.
 Some wanted to work more, but we felt it was important to prevent fatigue and maintain some balance between annotator contribution level.
 Students were largely from a large public university (XXXXblinded) but we recruited a small number from a local historically black  university, with a large hispanic population.
-Unexpected issues with work authorization documentation (required of those not students at our institution, but not those already students) meant those HBCU students were not able to contribute many annotations.
+Unexpected issues with work authorization documentation (required of those not enrolled as students at our institution) meant those HBCU students were not able to contribute many annotations.

 Students were trained in classrooms, with materials prepared by a doctoral student and published on our github site (where they remain, blindedXXXX).
 These materials addressed both our collaboration infrastructure and our annotation scheme.
 We first used the articles coded in the Howison and Bullard paper.
 We coded a number of files all together, including allowing and encouraging open questions, before breaking into groups.
 In later weeks, we conducted training for newly recruited annotators, with previously trained annotators working in pairs on assigned articles on one side of the large room.
 All were encouraged to get involved in discussions, or bring questions to the group.
 The PI was deferred to as the authority or oracle, with doctoral students writing down reasoning and testing it in open conversation.
 Despite efforts, new examples often lead to referring to the PI but the PIs responses were sometimes inconsistent over time.
 It was challenging to managing training, assignment logistics, payroll, and reason about specific examples.
 It was also challenging to encourage annotators to disagree in public.
 As these discussions were face to face, there are no records other than those ultimately encoded in the annotation scheme as examples and justifications.
 Evolution of the annotation scheme could be somewhat recovered by examining the git log history of the scheme and the training pages.